-Crochet braids also known as latch hook braids are techniques for protective hair styling hair that involves crocheting synthetic hair extensions to a person’s natural hair with a latch hook or crochet hook.
+Crochet braids also known as latch hook braids are techniques for protective hair styling hair that involves crocheting synthetic hair extensions to a person’s natural hair with a crochet hook.
 Crochet braids can be worn straight, curly, twisted, or braided.

-I installed crochet braids a few weeks ago and I just wanted to share my experience from a different angle since I install crochet braids on my hair quite often.
+I installed crochet braids a few weeks ago and I just wanted to share my experience from a different angle.
+This is because I install crochet braids on my hair quite often.
 If you have ever installed crochet braids before then you should be able to relate, so here goes –

-No one tells you about the arm work ! – Being an avid do it yourself person is all good and fine as it saves your pennies and also keeps you away from that stylist in a wood shack just around the corner who has no patience and appreciation for your lovely kinks.
-However no one tells you the strain crocheting your hair yourself puts on your arm muscles , cheer up anyway as its a form of exercise that will help tone your muscles.
+No one tells you about the arm work ! – Being an avid do it yourself person is all good and fine as it saves your pennies.
+It also keeps you away from that stylist around the corner who has no patience for your lovely kinks.
+However, no one tells you the strain crocheting your hair yourself puts on your arm muscles.
+Cheer up anyway as its a form of exercise that will help tone your muscles.

-No one tells you that your lovely crochet braid part no matter how tiny it looks , will get really wide and ugly as the hair gets older.
-It’s a good thing though because it means your hair us growing.
+No one tells you that – Your lovely crochet braid part no matter how tiny it looks.
+It will get really wide and ugly as the hair gets older.
+It’s a good thing though because it means your hair is growing.

-The only way you can reuse crochet braid hair is if its in twists or cornrows ,correct me if I am wrong .
-Word of advice just quit trying to save the hair and pick up a scissors but please if you can’t be very careful just get someone to help you cut it off or you would be sorry (you might end up cutting your own hair), trust me i speak from experience.
+Word of advice just quit trying to save the hair and pick up a scissors.
+If you can’t be very careful just get someone to help you cut it off or you would be sorry. (you might end up cutting your own hair), trust me I speak from experience.

-Do check out my previous tutorials on crochet braiding and also watch the video that inspired this post on youtube, it would mean a lot to me if you do.
+Do check out my previous tutorials on crochet braiding .
+Please watch the video that inspired this post on youtube, it would mean a lot to me if you do.

-Thank you for taking the time to read my thoughts on crochet braiding, please do let me know your experience with crochet braids or protective styling in the comment section below ,lets have a good laugh together!
+Thank you for taking the time to read my thoughts on crochet braiding.
+Please do let me know your experience with crochet braids or protective styling in the comment section.
+Let’s have a good laugh together!